alexandergrib/ms2/testing.md

 4. `Stress test use cases`

     - Entered city "Ashgabat" and noticed covid data has not been updated.
+        * `This happens because API cannot recognize this country, or there no data in the database`

 5. `Strengths and weaknesses points`

     - Strength: friendly UI, explicit navigation, not cluttered with many filters and sorting.
 Easy to use.
     - Weaknesses: no search/filter within each category (hotels - it shows me hotels based on Google’s choice, restaurants - same).
 Would be good to have one filter where user can apply them based on his preference.
+        * `Noted for posible future website improvements`
 6. ` Any potential future additions or enhancements`
     - Reduce news font size in mobile version.
     - 7 days Weather forecast, to have ability to plan entertainment.
     - Transport section, add an option how to get there from my current location.
+        * `Noted for posible future website improvements`